keu/docs/astro/resource-reference-aws.md

 | t3.xlarge          | 27         | 2.7 CPUs  | 10.1 GiB MEM |
 | t3.2xlarge         | 67         | 6.7 CPUs  | 25.1 GiB MEM |

 The maximum supported worker size on Astro is currently 400 AU, which means that an Astro Cluster may not make full use of the CPU and memory capacity of some node instance types on this list.
-If your team is interested in using an instance type that supports a worker size limit higher than 400 AU, reach out to [Astronomer Support](https://support.astronomer.io).
-For more information on configuring worker size on Astro, see [Configure a Deployment](configure-deployment.md#worker-resources).
+If your Organization is interested in using an instance type that supports a worker size limit higher than 400 AU, contact [Astronomer Support](https://support.astronomer.io).
+For more information about configuring worker size on Astro, see [Configure a Deployment](configure-deployment-resources.md#worker-resources).

 :::info

 The size limits defined here currently also apply to **Scheduler Resources**, which determines the CPU and memory allocated to the Airflow Scheduler(s) of each Deployment.
 The maximum Scheduler size on Astro is 30 AU, which means there are some node instance types for which that maximum size is not supported.

-For more information about the Scheduler, see [Configure a Deployment](configure-deployment.md#scheduler).
+For more information about the Scheduler, see [Configure a Deployment](configure-deployment-resources.md#scheduler-resources).

 :::